-Learning Systems Team (LST) - Centre for Flexible Learning (CFL)
+Learning Technologies & Analytics - Centre for Flexible Learning (CFL)

 The Learning Systems Team (LST) manages and maintains the Universityís Learning Management System (LMS) and learning technologies.
 Since its inception in 2007, there has been significant growth in the use of Moodle at USP.
 Today, Moodle serves more purposes than just learning management.
 It facilitates learning; is used for record management and provides more services because of its integration with other USP services.
 There are also other systems that form the complete Learning Systems.